c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 - The 9 compressed sids [#]_ using Exomizer_ occupy: ~ 28k

-But before a sid can be accesed it must be decompressed somewhere.
+But before a sid can be accessed it must be decompressed somewhere.
 For that you need free RAM.
 So we need a buffer as big as the biggest sid.